Cheapest Golden Visas: 13 updated EU and Caribbean options compared

 Antigua and Barbuda allows investors to make a non-refundable contribution to the National Development Fund as the cheapest way to obtain citizenship.
 Starting from August 2024, the minimum investment threshold for this option is $230,000.

-Investors who want to receive their money back can purchase shares in state-approved real estate projects for at least $325,000 with the option to resell the property in five years.
+Investors who want to receive their money back can purchase shares in state-approved real estate projects for at least $300,000 with the option to resell the property in 5 years.

 To apply for Grenada citizenship, a single investor has to make a non-refundable contribution of $235,000 to the National Transformation Fund.

 The second option is investing in state-approved real estate: a minimum of $270,000 for a share and $350,000 for full ownership.
-The funds can be returned in five years.
+The funds can be returned in 5 years.

-Investors’ spouses, children under 30, parents, and siblings can be included in the application.
-Obtaining a passport takes at least 8 months.
+Obtaining a Grenada passport takes at least 8 months.

 There are four ways to apply for St Lucia citizenship by investment.
 Like in other Caribbean states, the cheapest option is a $240,000 non-refundable contribution to the National Economic Fund.